xenolightning/AudioSwitcher/README.md

 ### [Core Audio Api](AudioSwitcher.AudioApi.CoreAudio)

-The WASAPI integration layer.
+The MMDeviceAPI integration layer.
 This is the low level COM library that it used to interact with Audio Devices on a PC running Windows Vista or later.

 ### [Scripting](AudioSwitcher.Scripting)